droxey/dataviz-docs/heroku/deploy-a-bot.md

 1. **Deploy to Heroku**

-    Finally, run the below command to **deploy** your application to Heroku.
+    Finally, run the below commands to **deploy** your application to Heroku.

     ```bash
     git push heroku master
+    heroku ps:scale worker=1
     ```

     _**Protip**: be sure to **read the output**.
 This will come in handy if you run into any errors!_